plausible/wordpress/readme.txt

 With Plausible, you 100% own and control all of your website data.
 This data is not being shared with or sold to any third-parties.
 Since we don't make money from targeted advertisement, we must charge a subscription fee.

 Revenue from subscriptions is used to pay our rent, further develop Plausible and allow us to commit to Plausible and open source full time.
-It also enables us to give back 5% of our gross revenue to the environmental causes and open source projects that we rely on.

 = Is there a demo available? =